 I do recommend that you start seeing a podiatrist before the summer begins.
 In most cases for your feet to be looking and feeling their best, you would require two to three treatments.
 From cracked heels to hard skin and damaged nails, a podiatrist can treat the issues and transform your foot health (and consequently your general health in many cases).
 Once you’ve had a few treatments you will feel confident that you not only know how to look after your feet going forward and but also much more comfortable and exposing them in your sandals.

 Throughout the summer months, hydration is absolutely key to ensure healthy skin and healthy nails.
 Drink plenty of water.
 The more hydrated your feet, the more elasticity in the skin, which prevents any cracks and possible skin infections.

 Trainers or loafers obviously offer the greatest support but make sure they are breathable as there is a greater risk of infection if feet are left damp and sweaty.
 Wearing good quality cotton socks will help too.
-London Sock Co. has some wonderful lighter, brighter styles that will look great with tailored shorts and loafers.
-If you are opting for the ‘no socks look’, try invisible socks, particularly in trainers as they will absorb the sweat.
+London Sock Company has some wonderful lighter, brighter styles that will look great with tailored shorts and loafers.
+If you are opting for the ‘no/low socks look’, try trainer socks or invisible socks, particularly in trainers as they will absorb the sweat.

 After a long day of wandering and exploring in the sunshine, you can relieve feet tiredness by soaking them for 20 minutes in some epsom salt water followed by a nice foot massage (ask your partner nicely!) using either coconut oil or any other oil of your choice.
 Oils are a great source of nutrition to the nails, helping support and strengthen the nail bed, and reduce the hard skin around the cuticles.
 They also act as a great barrier to the skin and the nails for the prevention of infections.
 You’ll be ready for even more holiday adventures the next day.